HB9DTX/EDI2ODX/README.md

 # Installation
 1. Clone the project
-`git clone https://github.com/HB9DTX/EDI2ODX.git` or simply copy "edi2odx.py" locally
+`git clone https://github.com/HB9DTX/EDI2ODX.git` or simply copy "edi2odx.py" and "maiden.py" locally
 2. Install the following python packages if not already installed:
    - *python3-pandas*
    - *numpy*
    - *matplotlib*
    - *math*
    - *geotiler*
+   - *openpyxl* (if excel output is required)

 # Usage
 1. Copy one or more EDI file in the current directory (one file per contest and per activated band)